Khmer Rouge: Sihanouk and the GRUNK

-The political appeal of the Khmer Rouge was increased as a result of the situation created by the removal of Sihanouk as head of state in 1970.
+The political appeal of the Khmer Rouge was increased as a result of the situation created by the removal of Sihanouk as head of state on 18 March 1970.
 Premier Lon Nol deposed Sihanouk with the support of the National Assembly.
+Furthermore, he ordered North Vietnamese troops to leave Cambodian territory six days earlier and then established diplomatic relations with South Vietnam in May.
 Sihanouk, who was in exile in Beijing, made an alliance with the Khmer Rouge on the advice of CCP, and became the nominal head of a Khmer Rouge–dominated government-in-exile (known by its French acronym GRUNK) backed by China.
 In 1970 alone, the Chinese reportedly gave 400 tons of military aid to the United Front.
 Although thoroughly aware of the weakness of Lon Nol's forces and loath to commit American military force to the new conflict in any form other than air power, the Nixon administration supported the newly proclaimed Khmer Republic.

 On 29 March 1970, the North Vietnamese launched an offensive against the Cambodian army.
 Documents uncovered from the Soviet Union archives revealed that the invasion was launched at the explicit request of the Khmer Rouge following negotiations with Nuon Chea.
 A force of North Vietnamese quickly overran large parts of eastern Cambodia reaching to within 15 mi of Phnom Penh before being pushed back.
 By June, three months after the removal of Sihanouk, they had swept government forces from the entire northeastern third of the country.
 After defeating those forces, the North Vietnamese turned the newly won territories over to the local insurgents.
 The Khmer Rouge also established "liberated" areas in the south and the southwestern parts of the country, where they operated independently of the North Vietnamese.

 After Sihanouk showed his support for the Khmer Rouge by visiting them in the field, their ranks swelled from 6,000 to 50,000 fighters.
 Many of the new recruits for the Khmer Rouge were apolitical peasants who fought in support of the king, not for communism, of which they had little understanding.
 Sihanouk's popular support in rural Cambodia allowed the Khmer Rouge to extend its power and influence to the point that by 1973 it exercised de facto control over the majority of Cambodian territory, although only a minority of its population.
 By 1975, with the Lon Nol government running out of ammunition, it was clear that it was only a matter of time before the government would collapse.
 On 17 April 1975, there was the Fall of Phnom Penh, as the Khmer Rouge captured the capital.